A Swift Fix II: Physical Parameters of Type I Superluminous Supernovae: Correlations Between SLSN Parameters and Radiative Emission

 \section{Correlations Between SLSN Parameters and Radiative Emission}

-In addition to the comparisons of key physical parameters shown in Figure \ref{fig:MOSFiT}, we searched for correlations between these physical parameters and the peak luminosities and radiative energies for the SLSNe in our sample.
-In total, we tested 25 correlations between the various parameters, yielding a revised p-value of $\sim 0.002$ for significance.
-In Figure \ref{fig:EL_corrs} we shown the strongest of these correlations.
+In addition to the comparisons of key physical parameters shown in Figure \ref{fig:MOSFiT}, we searched for correlations between these physical parameters and the peak luminosities and radiative energies, defined as the integral of the UV/optical luminosity over all times, for the SLSNe in our sample.
+We tested 25 correlations between the various parameters, necessitating a stricter threshold to consider a given correlation as statistically significant.
+Dividing the nominal p-value of $0.05$ by 25 to account for the number of additional tests, we impose a revised p-value of $\sim 0.002$ for significance.
+In Figure \ref{fig:EL_corrs} we show the strongest of these correlations.
 These correlations are as follows.
-In the upper left panel we show an anti-correlation between the spin period and peak UV/optical luminosity, with Kendall $\tau = -0.59$ and a p-value of $8.2 \times 10^{-5}$.
-The upper right shows the anti-correlation the spin period and radiative energy, with Kendall $\tau = -0.54$ and a p-value of $2.9 \times 10^{-4}$.
+In the upper left panel, we show an anti-correlation between the spin period and peak UV/optical luminosity, with Kendall $\tau = -0.59$ and a p-value of $8.2 \times 10^{-5}$.
+The upper right shows the anti-correlation between the spin period and radiative energy, with Kendall $\tau = -0.54$ and a p-value of $2.9 \times 10^{-4}$.
 The lower left shows the correlation between the kinetic energy of the ejecta and radiative energy, with Kendall $\tau = 0.54$ and a p-value of $1.7 \times 10^{-4}$.
 Finally, the lower right shows the anti-correlation between the magnetar magnetic field and radiative energy, with Kendall $\tau = -0.60$ and a p-value of $2.5 \times 10^{-5}$.
-We confirmed that these correlations exist at significant levels whether we use the medians or best fits (using the score returned by MOSFiT) as our physical parameters.
-For consistency with previous MOSFiT results, we will continue use the median values for each physical parameter.
+We confirmed that these correlations exist at significant levels, whether we use the medians or best fits (using the score returned by MOSFiT) as our physical parameters.
+For consistency with previous MOSFiT results, we will continue to use the median values for each physical parameter.